Postdoctoral Max Weber Fellow

 I am a sociologist and a postdoctoral Max Weber Fellow at the European University Institute.

-Methodologically, I specialize in quantitative analyses of administrative and survey data, using research designs that allow for causal inferences in observational and experimental settings.
+Methodologically, I specialize in quantitative analyses of administrative and survey data, employing research designs that support causal inference in both observational and experimental settings.

 Previously, I substituted for the Professorship of Microsociology at Humboldt-Universität zu Berlin and have been a visitor at the departments of sociology of Brown University and University of Haifa.